bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 The YANG modules from {{ETSI-TS-128-541}} have been selected for this experiment.

 Model Translation:
-: For a given YANG module, it implements the Y-MODEL-DEPENDENCIES use case by fetching sub-YANG modules from well-known GitHub repositories.
+: For a given YANG module, this task implements the Y-MODEL-DEPENDENCIES use case by fetching sub-YANG modules from well-known GitHub repositories used for storing YANG modules (e.g. IETF, IEEE, IANA, ETSI, broadband forum, OpenROADM, OpenConfig, Cisco, Huawei, to name a few).
 This is achieved by scrutinizing `import` clauses (including imports of imports) and examining module locations and relationships from the {{YANG-CATALOG}}.
 Additionally, it addresses the Y-MODEL-TO-RDFS-OWL use case using the YANG2OWL solution defined in {{sec-exp-yang2owl-oc}}.
 For this experiment, the resulting ontology is referred to as MOBILE-O.